-Some of these apply for Yorkshire travel but most are regional.
-These are some ways we manage to keep the cost of our trips down and handy tips on saving time.
+Some of these apply for Yorkshire travel but most are regional for everyone, yay!
+These are our favourite handy hacks of how we manage to keep the cost of our trips down and handy tips on saving time.

 Our slings allow us to go anywhere at any time and carrying our baby safely means we can use any form of public transport.
 It gives us freedom and we have been able to take Eric places we would be restricted to otherwise.
 I understand a pram is useful in certain situations, and if you have mutliples it can be tricky, but please find your local sling library where you will be able to get heaps of advice and try on slings.
 I volunteer for my sling library, the Sheffield Sling Surgery, and would strongly recommend it to anyone in and around South Yorkshire!